chris-mackay/linux-server/README.md

 ### If the drive is already mounted use the line below to unmount, so you can remount to another directory
 `sudo umount /dev/sda1`

-### Install ntfs-3g if using an ntfs formatted drive
+### Install ntfs-3g if using an NTFS formatted drive
 `sudo apt install ntfs-3g`

+### Install exfat utils if using an exFAT formatted drive
+`sudo apt-get install exfat-fuse` </br>
+`sudo apt-get install exfat-utils`

-### Mount the drive to your share folder
+### Mount the drive to your share folder (NTFS)
 `sudo mount -t ntfs-3g /dev/sda1 /mnt/ssd/`

+### Mount the drive to your share folder (exFAT)
+`sudo mount -t exfat /dev/sda1 /mnt/ssd/`

 ### Add drive to fstab for auto mounting
 `sudo nano /etc/fstab`

 ### Add this line to the fstab file at the very end.
-Replace the X's with the UUID that you found using blkid
+Replace the X's with the UUID that you found using blkid.
+If using an exFAT formatted drive, replace ntfs with exfat.
 `UUID=XXXXXXXXXXXXXXXX  /mnt/ssd  ntfs  defaults  0  2`

 </br>